JLDesignNetwork/AnimatedBars/README.md

-# Animated Meter Bars
+# JLDN Meters

-The bars contained in this package are animated, layered HTML elements designed to mimick the html meter / progress tag.
+The code contained in this package is a result of searching for a way to implement a meter with a gradient background, but with a reveal based on a set inner width.
+The result is animated, layered HTML elements designed to mimick the html meter / progress tag.

 The CSS code and HTML layout provided has been edited from its original form.
 Both the CSS and HTML layout was designed by Chris Coyier at [CSS-Tricks](http://css-tricks.com).